 4- Archipelago - Island of Socotra approx (455.31) km.

-Yemen Arabian Sea Ports Corporation seeks to expand the berths at the seaport of Mukalla and to construct new berths with large lengths and deep plunge.
+Yemen Arabian Sea Ports Corporation seeks to expand the berths at the seaport of Mukalla and to construct new berths with large lengths and greater depth that would be necessary for ships currently expected .
 It can receive ships of different sizes that will discharge and load their cargo at the port through implementing the current development project of Mukalla seaport which is expanding the length of the berth number (1) as one of the choices as well as the rehabilitation of new berths.

 Expansion of the port areas (Internal spaces):